 Also, since many swim instructors run their businesses from home, check if your business property can be added as a homeowner’s insurance endorsement or if you need a BOP.

 Learn about the costs and coverages in our guide to home-based business insurance.
 We also include a roundup of the leading providers.

 Insurance policies don’t cover every situation and type of loss.
 Usually, there are named exclusions for what’s excluded—so ask your insurance agent and read through the policy to understand fully what’s covered.
 Most swim instructor policies are only for individual instructors and coaches, and typical exclusions for a swim instructor policy include the following:

 - Accusations of criminal behavior

-- Instruction in open water like lakes, rivers, and the ocean
+- Instructions in open water, such as lakes, rivers, and oceans

 - Physical therapy sessions

-- Use of amusement devices like bungees, climbing walls, and dunk tanks
+- Amusement devices, such as bungees, climbing walls, and dunk tanks

 - Professional athletes and organized team sports